Pastor, I trust your last Sunday was a blessed worship experience.

 I understand the highs and lows of special emphasis days such as Christmas, Easter, and Mother’s Day.
 I’ve left them before feeling quite discouraged.
 I also know what it is to float into Monday on the wings of encouragement.

 When it comes to special Sundays, I’ve learned to stop measuring success by counting noses and nickels.
 Don’t get me wrong, we count every dame, dude, and dime.
 But their abundance or lack thereof does not determine my worth to Christ and success in His service.

 There is one thing about special Sundays that I’m absolutely sure about.
 Our regular congregation and our unchurched guests need to hear a clear presentation of the good news message of Jesus Christ.
 Pastor, that’s what your congregation needs on holidays, holy days, and high attendance emphasis days.

 Pastor, your sermon is the one thing about that day that you have the most control over.
 Get it right, and you’ll glorify Jesus in the process.

-So let me share three things that make for a great special-day sermon.
+So let me share three surprising tips for a great special day sermon.

 1. You need simple content for this special day.